 Phil is 48; I'm 35.
 Some of you reading this could be 70.
 Your age doesn't matter; it's never too late to start working on your body.
 If golf is an integral part of your life and you want to prevent those nagging injuries and hit the ball a bit farther to show off to your buddies, these kinds of workouts can help.
 Also, if you're not currently doing any sort of physical activity, you'll get a few nice side benefits - controlling your weight, combatting health conditions like heart disease, improving your mood, and increasing your overall energy level.

-You can learn more about the SuperSpeed training system on their website here.
-You can also learn more about golf specific workouts and where to find fitness professionals on the Titleist Performance Institute website.
+You can get 10% off the SuperSpeed system using this link.
+You can also learn more about golf-specific workouts and where to find fitness professionals on the Titleist Performance Institute website.